dylan-lang/opendylan/documentation/website/source/about/examples/multiple_return_values.rst

 ----

-Extra values are ignored and missing values are bound to #f:
+Extra values are ignored and missing values are bound to :drm:`#f`:

 .. code-block:: dylan